 621. Risk Management (5).
-Pr., Graduate standing.
+Pr., FI 361 and AC 600 or their equivalent, graduate standing.

 A study of risk and risk bearing industry, including insurance and non-insurance methods of handling risks; coverage of the fields of property, liability, disability, and life insurance.
-Duplicate credit will not be allowed for FI 421.
+Duplicate credit will not be allowed for FI 421 and FI 621.